Topic outline

 • Response drafted including that complainant MUST use the legal process of following the school/Trust’s complaints’ policy

-• An HMI regularly wants to discuss the concerns raised with a senior officer, so meetings are arranged
+• An HMI may wish to discuss the concerns raised with a senior officer, so meetings are arranged

-• Ofsted will retain the concern/complaint on a portal to be accessed at the next scheduled inspection and which may inform a line of enquiry.
+• Ofsted will retain the concern/complaint on the school’s portal to be accessed at the next scheduled inspection, and which may inform a line of enquiry.

 • The frequency of externally received complaints to Ofsted may trigger an unannounced inspection.